Kafana

-Kafana is a type of local coffeehouse, bistro or tavern, common in the countries of Southeast Europe, which originally served coffee and other warm drinks while today usually also offer alcoholic beverages and food.
+Kafana (кафана) is a type of local coffeehouse, bistro or tavern, common in the countries of Southeast Europe, which originally served coffee and other warm drinks while today usually also offer alcoholic beverages and food.
 Many kafanas feature live music performances or themed nights.

-The concept of a social gathering place for men to drink alcoholic beverages and coffee originated coterminously in Europe and Western Asia.
+The concept of a social gathering place for men to drink alcoholic beverages and coffee originated contemporaneously in Europe and Western Asia.
 It became popular in the Ottoman Empire and spread to Southeast Europe during Ottoman rule, further evolving into the contemporary kafana.